 Make sure you can easily access it and that it isn’t obstructed by boxes, furniture, or seasonal items.

-Take a moment to familiarize yourself with its operation—turning it clockwise usually shuts off the water.
-Knowing this simple yet critical information can save you from costly repairs and help you manage emergencies effectively, particularly in environments where plumbing issues can arise suddenly due to weather conditions or other factors.
+Take a moment to familiarize yourself with its operation – turning it clockwise usually shuts off the water.
+Knowing this simple yet critical information can save you from costly repairs and help you manage emergencies effectively, particularly in Minnesota where weather-related plumbing issues can arise suddenly.

 Schedule Professional Plumbing Inspections